Rachael Letsche

-Rachael Letsche (born 1 November 1991) is a former British tumbling trampolinist, representing her nation at international competitions.
+Rachael Letsche (born 1 November 1991) is a British former tumbling trampolinist, representing her nation at international competitions.
 She won medals at world championships, including at the 2014 Trampoline World Championships, where she won the gold medal in the individual tumbling event.
 She had previously competed in 2009 and 2011.
 Letsche retired from competitive sports in November 2014.

 Personal life

 Letsche is from Sutton Leach in St Helens on Merseyside.
 Letsche attended Sutton High Sports College.